Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-On February 22, 2017, a team of NASA astronomers announced the discovery of seven Earth-like planets around the dwarf star Trappist-1, 40 light years from the Earth.
+On February 22, 2017, a team of NASA astronomers announced the discovery of seven Earth-like planets around the dwarf star Trappist-1, 40 light-years from Earth.

 Five of the planets are now being studied more closely in an attempt to verify whether these planets allow for liquid water on their surfaces.